pedrohsgianoto/odin-lading-page/README.md

 # odin-lading-page
 This is an exercise from The Odin Project where we need to build a landing page wich i'll use as a sandbox for me to apply new stuff that i'm learning.
 But for a while i won't put any fancy styling or anything, i'll just finish the project in order to continue the course.
+For now the page have some alignment imperfections and images moving the others when hover wich can be easily fixed, i just wan't to proceed in the course for now since i've delivered what the "Project: Landing-Page" assignment asks.

 There is a concpet behind this simple landing-page that i will apply someday.